ProtoDef-io/node-protodef/doc/api.md

 Compile and return a `ProtoDef` object, optionaly print the generated javascript code.

+## CompiledProtodef

+The class of which an instance is returned by compileProtoDefSync

+It follows the same interface as ProtoDef : read, write, sizeOf, createPacketBuffer, parsePacketBuffer Its constructor is CompiledProtodef(sizeOfCtx, writeCtx, readCtx). sizeOfCtx, writeCtx and readCtx are the compiled version of sizeOf, write and read.
+They are produced by Compiler.compile

+It can be used directly for easier debugging/using already compiled js.

 ## utils

 Some functions that can be useful to build new datatypes reader and writer.